LohiSoftsro/imageGeneratorDalleMCP/README.md

 ## Troubleshooting

 - Make sure your OpenAI API key is valid and has access to DALL-E
-- Check that the MCP server is running and accessible at http://localhost:3000
+- For server mode: Verify the server is running and accessible at the specified URL
-- Verify the SSE endpoint is correctly configured in Cursor
+- For stdio mode: Ensure the path to index.js in the configuration is correct
-- Check server logs for error messages
+- Check Cursor's logs for MCP-related errors
-- Restart Cursor after configuring the MCP server
-- If you're getting CORS errors, make sure the CORS settings in the server allow requests from Cursor
+- If port 3000 is already in use, the server will automatically try port 3001

-## Development

-### Project Structure

-- `index.js`: Main server file with Express routes and MCP endpoints
-- `imageUtils.js`: Image downloading and optimization utilities
-- `public/`: Static files and the web interface
-- `.env`: Environment variables
-- `package.json`: Project dependencies and scripts

-### Adding New MCP Tools

-To add new tools to the MCP server:

-1. Add the tool definition to the `mcpTools` array in `index.js`
-2. Create a handler function for the tool
-3. Add the tool routing in the `app.post('/mcp/tools')` endpoint

 ## License